Complete Guide of Tirupati Balaji Temple

 Brahmotsavam – the annual festival celebrated for nine days in September with great pomp and show.
 Processions are carried out throughout the city.
 The Utsava Beram is used for the same and is accompanied by the idols of Bhudevi and Sridevi.

-Daily Rituals – Some of the sevas like Thomala Seva and Suprabhata Seva etc. take place in temple daily.
+- Daily Rituals – Some of the sevas like Thomala Seva and Suprabhata Seva etc. take place in the Tirupati temple daily.

 Many people including ladies shave their heads and donate hair as an offering to the Lord.
 It is known as ‘Mokku’.
 More than a ton of hair is collected daily.
 These are then auctioned and generate an income for the temple.